Diet Menus Slimming Challenge

 Basic metabolism

-dietsabc.com calculator is used to calculate basal metabolic rate (BMR) Harris-Benedict equation.
+The dietsabc.com calculator to calculate the basal metabolic rate (BMR) uses the Harris-Benedict equation.

-The Harris-Benedict equation was one of the first to be used to calculate the basal metabolic rate (BMR), the amount of energy that the human body consumes at rest in a single day.
-The formula was refined in 1984 and was used as the only practical calculation method until 1990, when the Mifflin-St Jeor equation appeared.
+The Harris-Benedict equation was one of the first used to calculate the basal metabolic rate (BMR) - the amount of energy the human body uses at rest in a day.
+The formula was updated in 1984 and was used as practically the only method of calculation until 1990 when the Mifflin-St Jeor equation was introduced.

-The Katch-McArdle formula differs slightly in that it calculates energy consumption at rest rather than at rest and takes into account lean body mass, which does not take into account either the Miflin-Stjeor or Harris-Benedict equation.
-Of these equations, the Mifflin-St Jeor equation is considered the most accurate for calculating BMR, while the Katch-McArdle formula may be more accurate for people who are thinner and know their body fat percentage.
+The Katch-McArdle formula differs slightly in that it calculates energy expenditure at the state of leisure, not at rest, and takes into account fat-free body mass, which is not taken into account in either the Mifflin-Stgeor or Harris-Benedict equation.
+The Mifflin-St. George equation is considered the most accurate for BMR calculation, while the Katch-McArdle formula may be more precise for skinny people who know their body fat percentage.

 Mifflin-St Jeor equation